Swimming in purpose-built pools

 Play water-tag, race, toss a ball around, swim lengths or just float on your backs and relax - swimming pools offer endless opportunities to your unit.
 Swimming is also great exercise for people of all abilities.

-Swimming in purpose-built swimming pools covers public swimming pools, leisure centres, and private pools in gyms, hotels and resorts.
+Swimming in purpose-built swimming pools covers public swimming pools, leisure centres and private pools in gyms, hotels and resorts.
+This activity is not permitted in pools located in private homes or gardens.

 To take girls swimming, you will need to find a safe local pool with qualified lifeguard cover.